Arnab-Developer/ArnabDeveloper.HtmlContent.Core/README.md

 - `GetContentParallelForEachAsync()` get html contents asynchronously in parallel using `Parallel.ForEach()`
-- `GetContentParallelForEachProgressAsync()` get html contents asynchronously in parallel using 'Parallel.ForEach()' and start to return contents as they are ready before all are complete with progress data.
+- `GetContentParallelForEachProgressAsync()` get html contents asynchronously in parallel using `Parallel.ForEach()` and start to return contents as they are ready before all are complete with progress data.

 ## Tech stack